 So by now, you have learned how to unbrick the OnePlus 8/OnePlus 8 Pro from a hard-brick using the MSMDownload Tool.
 Unlike in the case of a lot of other OEM devices (Xiaomi, Realme, Samsung, etc), OnePlus phones are comparatively easy to unbrick, thanks to the brilliant community built around us.

 It is worth noting that while the MSM tool could also be used to force-downgrade the OxygenOS/Android version, we would advise against it.
 The tool is used for low-level firmware flashing and deals with extremely delicate partitions.
-So, it’s advised to only use it in dire situations, like in case of bricked device.
+So, it’s advised to only use it in dire situations, like in the case of a brick.

 If you have any questions regarding the unbricking process or find yourself in a difficult situation, feel free to let me know.
 I will try and help to the best of my knowledge.